-Other Liquidity Information: Continued operating losses, primarily resulting from depressed tonnage levels, could continue to adversely affect the Company's ability to generate cash from operations.
+Other Liquidity Information: Prolonged recessionary economic conditions and the related impact on tonnage and pricing levels could continue to adversely affect the Company's ability to generate cash from operations.
 Management believes existing cash, cash equivalents and short-term investments, cash generated by operations, and amounts available under the accounts receivable securitization program will be sufficient for the foreseeable future to maintain current operations and finance the Company's lease commitments; letter of credit and surety bond commitments; quarterly dividends; nonunion benefit plan distributions; capital expenditures; health, welfare and pension contributions under collective bargaining agreements; and other expenditures.
-Additional capital lease and other secured financing may also be used to fund capital expenditures.
+Additional capital leases and other secured financing may also be used to fund capital expenditures.